 We look forward to welcoming you to Warwick Castle!

-There are four sets of toilets located across the Castle and grounds.
+There are three sets of toilets located across the Castle and grounds.
 Please refer to the map for locations.

 Stables Courtyard - The accessible toilet is located immediately on the right hand side of the entrance to the female toilets.
 This is a unisex facility.
 Baby change facilities are also available.